Artist-Gardener-in-Residence at The Grange Projects, Norfolk

 The Grange Projects hosts artist-led integrated creative activity at The Grange in Norfolk and is currently home to graphic novelist Dr Nicola Streeten and artist John Plowman.
 Located in the small rural village of Great Cressingham, The Grange was originally built as a rectory.
 The Georgian house and permaculture site is set in 10 acres of tranquil gardens and grounds.

-I’ve been invited to establish my own artist-garden, at The Grange, by Nicola & John (after being artist-gardener-in-residence there this summer).
-Living in London doesn’t afford a home with a garden, although I do keep an allotment raised-bed, in a local community garden, which does give some access to growing.
-Frustratingly, most of my plants get stolen from this public space, resulting in quite the hostile gardening experience!
-In less antagonistic surroundings in Norfolk, you can follow my journey here, transforming the walled Herb Garden and finally realising my own garden vision (starting August 2023)…
+I’ve been invited to establish an artist-garden, at The Grange, by Nicola & John (after being artist-gardener-in-residence in August, 2023).
+Living in London doesn’t afford a home with a garden so I keep an allotment raised-bed, in a local community garden, where frustratingly most of my plants get stolen from this public space.
+I now eagerly embark on this journey transforming the walled Herb Garden, in much less antagonistic surroundings, finally realising my own garden vision and you can follow my progress here…

-My next visit probably won’t be until late winter/early spring 2024 (unless funding is secured before then) so plans for the rest of this year include:
+My next visit won’t be until Spring 2024, so plans for the rest of this year include:

 - Take cuttings + collect/order seeds